wirewright/wirewright/man/wwml.md

 Zz₆₂  ;; base-62
 ```

-**Retention**: WwML is not a calculator, it is a notation.
-It *does not* simplify
+**Retention**: WwML is not a calculator, nor will it burn information for you.
-radix notation to decimal.
-For example, `1f₁₆` is the same as writing `(digits 1 15 radix: 16)`.
-It is up
-to the client to decide what to do with this term.
-Some clients ("runtimes") may want to
-e.g. support radix-aware addition or otherwise manipulate numbers with explicit base.
 WwML
+is a notation.
+It *does not* simplify radix notation to decimal.
+For example, `1f₁₆`
+is the same as writing `(digits 1 15 radix: 16)`.
+It is up to the client to decide
+what to do with this term.
+Some clients (analogous to "runtimes") may want to e.g.
+support radix-aware addition or otherwise manipulate numbers with explicit base.
-will not interfere by reducing everything to decimal like traditional languages do.
+WwML will not interfere by reducing everything to decimal like traditional languages do.

 ### Decimal form for rationals